Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Logic Aggregation Framework with EHR Data

-The \emph{Child-$\ell_2$} penalty is in the form of a typical weighted group-lasso penalty with no overlapping between groups, where the root node is also regularized as a singleton.
-This is different from the penalties used in \citet{yan2021rare} and \citet{li2020s}, where the $\gamma$ coefficient at the root node is always set to be zero.
-The weight parameter $w_g$ for each group can be selected to control relative importance between groups, depending on the specific assumptions of the true tree structure.
-For all the following numerical studies, we use the group weight suggested in our theoretical results in Section~\ref{sec:thm} of the Appendix as
+The \emph{Child-$\ell_2$} penalty is in the form of a weighted group-lasso penalty with no overlapping between groups, where the root node is also regularized as a singleton.
+The weight parameter $w_g$ for each group are selected to control relative importance between groups, depending on the specific assumptions of the true tree structure.
+The group weights in \eqref{eq:weight} are suggested by our theoretical analysis in Section~\ref{sec::app-alm} of the Supplement and are used in all our numerical studies.

-where $p_g$ is the size of group $g$ and $k$ is the maximum number of child nodes of the original tree before expansion.

 Finally, our proposed tree-guided feature selection and logic aggregation (TSLA) approach is expressed as the following optimization problem: